RobPavey/wikitree-sourcer/docs/readme.md

 The sub-folder "extension" is the extension itself.

+## Notes for Hacktoberfest 2025

+This projects is participating in Hacktoberfest 2025.
+The preferred way to contribute is my adding support for a new site.
+The sites that have been requested have entries in the issues list for this project and can be seen with [this search](https://github.com/RobPavey/wikitree-sourcer/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Add%20new%20site%22).
+Issues that are already in progess are marked with the "In progress" label.
+Some [issues that seem good tasks for Hacktoberset have the hacktoberset label added](https://github.com/RobPavey/wikitree-sourcer/issues?q=is%3Aissue%20state%3Aopen%20label%3Ahacktoberfest).

 ## Development environment

 The extension is being developed by Rob using VSCode on Mac but any editor and platform that supports javascript development can be used.